-Last week, someone asked me if I knew any writers who would accept $25 for a 350-word article.
+Last week, someone asked me if I knew any writers who would accept $25 for 350 words of quality content.

 Honestly, the project itself sounded great – but far too low doesn’t even begin to describe my reaction to those rates.

-How long does it take to write a 350-word article?
+How long does it take to write 350 words?

-Sure, if it took you 5 minutes to churn out 350 words, you’d be getting a great deal.
+Sure, if it took you 5 minutes to churn out 350 words, you’d be getting a great deal by charging $25 for 350 words.

 But here’s what’s actually involved in writing a 350-word health article (or any article, really):